Seabass1000/ABM/Project_1.md

 region because it is Senegal's least populated and most rural region (my research indicated that it is teaming with wildlife).
-This provided two benefits: it is computationally easier to examine a region with a small population and, more importanly, I wanted to examine a lesser populated rural area because of my belief that those areas usually get overlooked by nationally representitive surveys.
+This provided two benefits: it is computationally easier to examine a region with a small population and, more importanly, I wanted to examine a lesser populated rural area because those areas usually get overlooked by nationally representitive surveys.

 I began by first modeling the kedougou district within the kedougou region.
 These plots show the population density of kedougou.
-The first plot is a population raster on top of a map shapefile and the second uses a shapegilr it to calculate the population density with rpoint and plots this on top of the first plot.
-This paints a good picture into where people are concentrated.
+The first plot is a population raster on top of a map shapefile and the second uses its shapefile to calculate the population density with rpoint and plots this on top of the first plot.

 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/thas.png)
 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/This.png)

-I then ploted the countour lines, lines representing the De Facto human settlements over the density image.
+I then ploted the countour lines, which represent the De Facto human settlements, over the density image.
-I filtered the map to remove polygons that are outliers and noise, such as those with absurdy high or low densities and populations.
-I used this information to map the Urbanized areas in kedougou eith its population densities.
+I filtered the map to remove polygons that might be outliers (too large or too small densities and populations), such as those with absurdy high or low densities and populations.
+I used this information to map the Urbanized areas in kedougou with its population densities.

 ![alt text](https://github.com/Seabass1000/ABM/blob/master/6-urban_area_polygons_and_density.png)
 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/5-Dfcto_urbn_sttlments_250.png)

 I then expanded my analysis of De Facto Urban settlements in the kedougou region by adding the district of Salaya.
-I repeated the steps from the graphs above with Salaya and then created a model of Urbanized areas in the kedougou and Salaya districts of the kedougou region.
+I repeated the steps from the kedougou plots above with Salaya and then created a model of Urbanized areas in the kedougou and Salaya districts.

-As can be seen below, the settlements in kedougou and Salaya are small sparsely located.
-This makes sense considering that the kedougou region is moslty plains that are teaming with wildlife. looking at my plots I noticed that the settlements tended to be concentrated around rivers.
+As can be seen below, the settlements in kedougou and Salaya are small and sparsely located.
+This makes sense considering that the kedougou region is moslty plains that are teaming with wildlife. looking at my plots, I noticed that the settlements tended to be concentrated around rivers.

 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/7-saraya250_theonlyone.png)
 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/8-combined.png)